lclevy/ADFlib/readme.md

-# ADFlib
+# ADFlib (Amiga Disk File library)

 ## Introduction

 The ADFlib is a free, portable and open implementation of the Amiga filesystem.

-Initial release in 1999
+Initial release in 1999.

 It supports :
 - floppy dumps